guardrails-ai/guardrails/docs/hub/response_formatting_and_structured_data.md

-# Response Formatting and Structure
+# Response Formatting and Structured Data

 Guardrails provides several interfaces to help llms respond in valid JSON which can then be validated using Guardrails validators.

 ## Prerequisites

 First, create a Pydantic model and guard for the structured data.
 The model should describe the data structure to be returned.
-Fields do support  We"ve included here a sample prompt and data to extract the structured data from.
+Fields do support validators.
+We"ve included here a sample prompt and data to extract the structured data from.

 ```py
 from guardrails import Guard